splunk/public-o11y-docs/sp-oncall/spoc-integrations/graylog-integration-guide-victorops.rst

 Now your notification is all setup!
 Be sure to click **Create/Update** to save this notification.

-*Note: If you’d like Graylog to notify multiple routing keys, you will need to setup a new Notification for each routing key.*
+*Note: If you'd like Graylog to notify multiple routing keys, you will need to setup a new Notification for each routing key.*